Covina massacre: Killings

-At approximately 11:30 p.m. on Christmas Eve, Bruce Pardo, dressed in a Santa suit, arrived at his former in-law's house in a rental car.
+At approximately 11:30 p.m. on Christmas Eve, Pardo, wearing a Santa suit, arrived at his former in-law's house in a rental car.
 He had with him multiple 9mm SIG Sauer handguns and a large gift-wrapped package containing a rolling air compressor converted to spray racing fuel.
-When he knocked on the door and his 8-year-old niece answered, Pardo pulled out the handguns and immediately shot, wounding her.
+When he knocked on the door and his 8-year-old niece answered, Pardo pulled out the handguns and opened fire, wounding her.
 He then fired indiscriminately at fleeing party-goers.

 After opening fire with the handguns, Pardo unwrapped the package containing the compressor and sprayed fuel around the interior of the home.
 Police believe the fire was intended to be ignited with a flare but when the fuel contacted an open flame in the house there was an explosion.
 Between the gunfire and the flames, a total of nine family members were killed and three were injured.
 One of the survivors made it to a neighbor's house, where she called police and identified Pardo as the likely suspect.

 Pardo had apparently planned a detailed escape.
 He had rented multiple vehicles and parked one near the house of his ex-wife's divorce attorney, full of supplies and maps of the Southwest and Mexico.
 Police speculated the attorney might have also been a target.
-Pardo had also made plans to visit a friend in Iowa and had purchased a Christmas morning plane ticket from Los Angeles to Moline, Illinois.
+Pardo had made plans to visit a friend in Iowa and had purchased a plane ticket from Los Angeles to Moline, Illinois, for December 25.
 He was also carrying cash strapped to his body.

-However, the explosion and fire had left Pardo with third-degree burns on his arms and legs.
-After setting the home on fire, Pardo changed out of the Santa suit and drove to his brother's house in Sylmar, where he was later found dead from a self-inflicted gunshot wound to the mouth at around 3am.
+The explosion and fire had left Pardo with third-degree burns on his arms and legs, partially melting the fabric of the Santa suit into his skin.
+After setting the home on fire, Pardo changed out of the Santa suit and drove to his brother's house in Sylmar, where he was found dead from a self-inflicted gunshot wound to the mouth.
 His brother was not present in the home at the time of Pardo's death.
 The medical examiners found that cocaine was in his system at the time of the attack and his death.

 Pardo's rental car, parked one block from his brother's house, contained remnants of his Santa suit, booby-trapped so that moving the suit would trigger a fire and set off 200 rounds of ammunition.
 At Pardo's house in Montrose, police had recovered five empty boxes for semiautomatic handguns, two shotguns and a container for high-octane fuel tank gasoline.
 They also found what was described as a "virtual bomb-making factory" in his home.